 In New Jersey, a valid prenuptial agreement must have three things:

-- It must include full disclosure of all assets and liabilities of the parties, which are usually attached as schedules to the actual agreement.
+- It must include full disclosure of all assets and liabilities of the parties and sometimes copies of tax returns.
+These are usually attached as schedules to the actual agreement.

-- The parties must have their own independent attorneys to counsel them on the effect of the agreement.
+- The parties must have their own independent attorneys to counsel them on the effects of the agreement.

 - The agreement must be signed and notarized in sufficient time prior to the actual marriage ceremony to avoid the issue of coercion.